Guide To Utilize Certificate Manager on Windows 10 for Viewing Digital Certificates

 • Import New Digital Certificates and Modify the details of previous ones.

 In addition, it displays only the certificates for the current user.
-However, if you want to see the certificates associated with the local system, you have to use the snap-in mechanism.
+However, to see the certificates associated with the local system, you must use the snap-in mechanism.
 In snap-in, you have to add the certificate control to admin controls.
 But, with the Certificate Manager, you can view all the certificates directly.

 Step-By-Step Instructions to View Code Signing Certificate and Other Digital Certificates